The aim of the New2Me campaign is to rethink the way we shop and encourage to encourage Islanders to buy, share, swap and reuse second hand items.

 Find out more ways that you can get involved with tackling the climate emergency.

-Our New2Me campaign has a focus on textiles, in particular what we do with clothes that we don't wear anymore.
-We hope to inspire people to reduce the number of new items they buy and to think about how they dispose of textiles they no longer want.
-The campaign is to encouraging sharing, swapping, re-using, buying second-hand, fixing and re-wearing items.
+We want to encourage Islanders to reduce the number of new items they buy and to think about how they dispose of textiles they no longer want.
+Think about sharing, swapping, reusing, buying second hand, fixing and rewearing items.
 We're challenging ourselves to rethink the way we shop.

-Second-hand September is a global initiative to encourage people to shop second hand and to pass things on when they are finished with.
+Second hand September is a global initiative to encourage people to shop second hand and to pass things on when they are finished with.
 During September we are hosting several events.
 We would also like to encourage others to put on their own events and take action.
-If you would like any advice on putting on your own event, email Climate Emergency.
+If you would like any advice on putting on your own event, email

 New2Me facts for print